gigijoe/gpsF3XTracker-for-Ethos/README.md

-# GPS F3X Tracker for Ethos Version 1.0
+# GPS F3X Tracker for Ethos Version 1.0 - NOTHING has been tested in real till now!

 ### Installation guide and user manual